 These handwriting sheets can be found on Twinkl.

 Click on the hands below to follow a link to 'Teach Handwriting', a website full of ideas and resources for developing handwriting skills.
-It includes handwriting sheets and animated clips which demonstrate the continuous cursive letter formation.
+It includes handwriting sheets, animated clips which demonstrate the continuous cursive letter formation and fun activities which develop the physical skills for writing.
+It also works well on mobile phones.

 In order for children to develop good handwriting skills, they need to develop four key physical strengths.
 Sometimes children need some extra support to develop one or more of these key physical strengths.